Discover Your Path: Quantum Science & Technology Non-Credit Program

 Pavel Volkov, PhD

-Module duration: 30 hours over 6 weeks.
+Course duration: 30 hours throughout 6 weeks of study.

-Module 4: Quantum Computing
+Course 4: Quantum Computing

 Instructor:

-High-level learning objectives: Understand how quantum phenomena are applied to information storage, communication, and processing, both theoretically and practically, including current limitations.
+Upon completion of this course, you will understand how quantum phenomena are applied to information storage, communication, and processing, both theoretically and practically, including current limitations.

-Module duration: 30 hours over 6 weeks.
+Course duration: 30 hours throughout 6 weeks of study.

-Cost: $2000 for all 4 modules.
+Cost: $2000 for all 4 courses.

 Ask the Instructor